 Entry Barriers and Design Complexity

-OEMs are not only requiring longer life cycles and less maintenance for critical safety and performance applications, they are also creating technical challenges that need to be tackled concerning durability, fluid, compatibility, and heat resistance.
+OEMs are not only requiring longer life cycles and less maintenance for critical safety and performance applications, but they are also creating technical challenges that need to be tackled concerning durability, fluid, compatibility, and heat resistance.

 Growth in Hybrid and Electrified Powertrains